Sendouc/sendou.ink/README.md

 - Plus Server for top players "looking for group purposes" voting and suggestion tools.
 - User pages
 - User search
+- "LFG", find make a post to find people to play with
 - Form teams (featuring uploading profile and banner pictures)
 - Object Damage Calculator (how much does each weapon deal vs. different objects)
 - Build Analyzer (exact stats of your builds)